Partition Anti-Memorial Art Project FAQ

 I founded the Partition Memorial Project in 2007, on the 60th anniversary of the Partition.
 At that time I was an MFA graduate student in University of Wisconsin – Madison.
 It is an anti-memorial that exists online at www.partitionmemorialproject.org and physically whenever there is an opportunity to exhibit one of the projects.

-The six main projects in the Partition Memorial Project are –
+The nine main projects in the Partition Anti-Memorial Project are –

 Read more about What the Body Remembers anti-memorial and the counter-memory of women it seeks to reveal.